HazyResearch/deepdive/doc/sampler.md

         Quiet output

     -c <int>,  --n_datacopy <int> (Linux only)
         Number of data copies.
-Each NUMA node has a copy of factor graph.
-This argument specifies number of NUMA nodes to use.
-Default is using all NUMA nodes.
+One or more NUMA nodes can hold a copy of the factor graph and their CPU cores run the threads.
+This argument specifies how many partitions the NUMA nodes should be grouped into.
+        Default is to keep a copy of the factor graph in every NUMA node.

     -w <weightsFile> | --weights <weightsFile>
         Weights file (required)